destinybonavita/util-gcode-analyizer/README.md

+**NOTE** This has only been tested with PrusaSlicer.
+Please let me know if there's issues with other slicers!

 > How to use
 1. Execute `git clone https://github.com/destinybonavita/util-gcode-analyizer` using your favorite terminal
 2. Create `Files` directory to cloned location